Author: Lingua Media Connect LTD

 Before Setting New Year’s Resolutions: Beware the Trap of CPD for Precarious Workers (AKA Freelancers)

-Fardous Bahbouh, PhD researcher in equality and political economy As the festive season approaches, a time meant to be joyful can often feel like a storm of financial stress, social anxiety, and forced cheerfulness.
-For freelancers, especially those in exploitive sectors like the outsourced public service interpreting, this time of year brings additional pressures.
-Family…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry As the festive season approaches, a time meant to be joyful can often feel like a storm of financial stress, social anxiety, and forced cheerfulness.
+For freelancers, especially those in exploitive sectors like the outsourced public…

 -